 - A physical therapist who is experienced in treating people with limb amputation conditions.
 Some physical therapists have a practice with a rehabilitation focus, including expertise in prescription of limb prosthetics and prosthetic training.

 - A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedics or geriatrics with a rehabilitation physical therapy clinic.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists with these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.